hypered/curiosity/content/about.md

 In particular, business features are demonstrated through [executable scenarios](/documentation/scenarios).

+It is possible to seach this documentation on the [search page](/documentation/search).

 ## Experimental

 Curiosity is being developed to inform further developments, and is not